Redshift Parameter Group Require SSL

 To remediate the misconfiguration of the Redshift Parameter Group requiring SSL in AWS using the AWS Management Console, follow these steps:

-7. Save Changes: After updating the require_ssl parameter, scroll to the bottom of the page and click on the “Save Changes” button to apply the configuration.
+require_sslparameter, scroll to the bottom of the page and click on the "Save Changes" button to apply the configuration. -

 By following these steps, you have successfully enforced SSL connections for your Amazon Redshift cluster by modifying the parameter group settings.